Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 A spirometer is a device used by your child's healthcare provider to assess lung function.

 This test is called spirometry.
-It is one of the simplest, most common lung function
+It's one of the simplest, most common lung function

 tests.
-It may be needed for any of the following reasons:
+It may be needed for any of these reasons:

 To monitor lung disease